julianss/flr/docs/creating_app.rst

 And that's it!
 The application is now fully functional, new records can be created, and existing ones can be edited and deleted.

-NOTE: the files present in the ``data/`` folder will be loaded in alphabetical order.

 Logos and custom styles
 -------------------------